paulmooreparks/Xfer/README.md

 Guideline: choose the shortest delimiter length that avoids ambiguity; lengthen only when the content would otherwise prematurely terminate the element.
 This rule lets you embed arbitrarily complex content (including what look like closing tokens) without escapes.

-### Adding Document Metadata (Document Processing Instruction)
+### Adding Document Metadata (Document PI)

-A processing instruction (or PI) wraps a single key/value pair that can influence parsing or supply metadata.
-The document PI associates version info and sets other document-level properties:
+A Processing Instruction (PI) is a lightweight directive: exactly one key/value pair that the parser consumes before (optionally) influencing subsequent parsing.
+The `document` PI attaches version and other top‑level metadata:

 ```xfer
 <! document { version "1.2" environment "prod" } !>